sous-chefs/mysql/README.md

   that particular address.
 If the address is "0.0.0.0" (IPv4) or "::" (IPv6), the
   server accepts TCP/IP connections on all IPv4 or IPv6 interfaces.

+- `mysqld_options` - A key value hash of options to be rendered into the main my.cnf.
+WARNING - It is highly recommended that you use the `mysql_config` resource instead of sending extra config into a `mysql_service` resource.
+This will allow you to set up notifications and subscriptions between the service and its configuration.
+That being said, this can be useful for adding extra options needed for database initialization at first run.

 - `port` - determines the listen port for the mysqld service.
 When omitted, it will default to '3306'.